raedev/android-cnblogs/README.md

 # android-cnblogs
-the cnblogs website android application. https://www.cnblogs.com
+the android application of the cnblogs website. https://www.cnblogs.com